 Introduction

 Scenes are described by means of resources.
-The scene resources are hosted by a Server and the top level resource is listed in “/oic/res”.
-This means that a Client can determine if the scene functionality is hosted on a Server via Resource discovery as defined in section 11.3.
-The setup of scenes is driven by Client interactions.
-This includes creating new scenes, and mappings of Server resource properties that are part of a scene.
+The Scene Resources are hosted by a Server and the top level Resource is listed in “/oic/res”.
+This means that a Client can determine if the Scene functionality is hosted on a Server via Resource discovery as defined in section 11.3.
+The setup of Scenes is driven by Client interactions.
+This includes creating new Scenes, and mappings of Server Properties that are part of a Scene.

-The scene functionality is created by multiple resources and has the structure depicted in Figure 22.
-The sceneList and sceneCollection resources are overloaded collection resources.
-The sceneCollection contains a list of scenes.
-This list contains zero or more scenes.
-The sceneMember resource contains the mapping between a scene and what needs to happen according to that scene on an indicated resource.
+The Scene functionality is created by multiple Resources and has the structure depicted in Figure 22.
+The sceneList and sceneCollection Resources are overloaded Collection Resources.
+The sceneCollection Resource contains a list of Scenes.
+This list contains zero or more Scenes.
+The sceneMember Resource contains the mapping between a Scene and what needs to happen according to that Scene on an indicated Resource.

 @startuml